hexroll/docs.hexroll.app/docs/index.md

 </p>

 <p>
-This is the first draft and there are pages missing or incomplete.
+This is the first draft.
+Some pages may be missing or incomplete.
 </p>

 <p>